BaronKhan/VoiceRecognitionRPG/system-design.md

 - Allow a developer to add voice recognition to their game with little effort.
 - Create a simple natural language processing system that can work offline.
 - Explore NLP usages in RPGs (for text generation, item descriptions, etc).
 - No deep learning required.
+Only uses WordNet.
-User can also easily adapt voice commands.
+- User can also easily create and adapt new voice commands.

 Milestones
 ----------